 Since its creation in November 1999, over 300,000 couples have “Pacsed” and it has been used to good effect as a financial planning tool for those who wish to combine their finances, but do not wish to get married.
-With recent changes in the law, being Pacsed has never been more attractive and we have received numerous enquiries as to how this works, thus this article is by popular demand.
+With recent changes in the law, being in a Pacs has never been more attractive and we have received numerous enquiries as to how this works, thus this article is by popular demand.

-What is a Pacs?
+What is a Pacs in France?

-A Pacs is a formal civil union between two people, as an alternative for “couples” who do not wish to get married.
+A Pacs is a formal civil partnership between two people, as an alternative for “couples” who do not wish to get married.
 It is also a solution for two people who merely wish to formalise a household for tax and succession reasons.

 Who can Pacs?

-What are the financial advantages to being Pacsed?
+What are the financial advantages to Pacs?

-Further to the law No. 2007-1223, from 22nd August 2007, transfers between Pacsed couples are no longer subject to inheritance tax on death, there is an allowance on life time transfers of €79,221, which is reset every 6 years, and a tax rate of up to 40%, (though this rate is only on transfers above €1,722,041) (see latest tax rates).
+Further to the law No. 2007-1223, from 22nd August 2007, transfers between couples in a Pacs are no longer subject to inheritance tax on death, there is an allowance on life time transfers of €79,221, which is reset every 6 years, and a tax rate of up to 40%, (though this rate is only on transfers above €1,722,041) (see latest tax rates).
 This does a lot to alleviate the problems suffered by unmarried couples, as before this change, money and assets left to a non relative received an allowance of just €1,500 with the remainder subject to inheritance tax at 60%!
 This law change gave unmarried couples the right to be treated financially, the same way as a married couple.

-What are the financial disadvantages of being Pacsed?
+What are the financial disadvantages of Pacs?

 Of course, before deciding against a Pacs for this reason, it is very important to know your potential liability and all the options for reducing or eliminating this tax, since the positives may very well outweigh the negatives.